 The Egretta garzetta is a slim bird which changes its appearance during mating season in order to attract a partner.
-The space between the eye and bill turns yellow-reddish, delicate plumes are formed by two elongated nape feathers, and long scapular feathers form a cloak.
+The lore, the space between the eye and bill, turns reddish-yellow, delicate plumes are formed by two elongated nape feathers, and long scapular feathers form a cloak.
 At other times of the year, the lore is a blue-green or blue-grey and there are no plumes.

 The Athene noctua is most likely to be seen at dusk, when it is instantly recognizable.
 It will be seen as a round silhouette sitting on a post or a branch and searching for prey.
 The flight of this bird is a distinctive, undulating action, which demonstrates bursts of quick wing beats and downwards swoops.
 The species will eat a variety of different animals, including invertebrates, small mammals, reptiles and other birds.

 The Falco eleonorae is a medium-sized, long-tailed, sharp-winged falcon found within the Mediterranean region and parts of Western Africa at times during their breeding season.
-The species has two color morphs; one form is completely dark, whereas the other has white color and dark moustache.
+The species has two color morphs; one form is completely dark, and the other white with a dark moustache.
 They feed primarily on insects, however during the breeding season they turn their attention to small migrating birds.
 It is thought that around 80% of the global population of these birds (56 colonies) breed in Greece.

-For the Himantopus himantopus, sexual dimorphism is low, with the male being only slightly larger than the female and having a marginally glossier green mantle.
-They can be recognized by a distinctive nasal, slightly bleating and tinny ring of its call.
+For the Himantopus himantopus, the male and female are quite similar, with the male being only slightly larger than the female and having a marginally glossier green mantle.
+They can be recognized by their distinctive call, which has a slightly bleating ring.
 This sound can be heard across the saltwater and freshwater wetlands that these birds occupy.

 Black capped jay

-The Garrulus glandarius samios is a subspecies unique to the Aegean Islands of Samos and Ikaria that is resident year round.
-The black capped jay is differential from the Eurasian jay due to the prominent black crown on the top of the head.
-Black capped jays preferred habitat is dense oak woodland, orchards and olive groves although they can commonly be seen in wooded areas of pine.
+The Black-capped jay differs from the Eurasian jay due to the prominent black crown on the top of the head.
+Black-capped jays preferred habitat is dense oak woodland, orchards, and olive groves although they can commonly be seen in wooded areas of pine.

-P. pygmeus is mostly a vagrant species over the Aegean Islands.
+Phalacrocorax pygmeus is mostly a vagrant species over the Aegean Islands.
 The Pygmy Cormorant is typically found around fresh water surrounded by thick woodland or reed beds to which they will build their nests within.
-This species is identifiable from other Cormorant species from being much smaller ‘Coot sized’ and its mostly blackish plumage with a dark green and bronzy gloss.
+This species is identifiable from other Cormorant species by being much smaller 'Coot sized' and its plumage, mostly blackish with a dark green and bronzy gloss.

 Phoenicopterus ruber are wintering birds on the Aegean Islands, including Samos, Lesbos and Kos, and have been known to nest here in the past.
 These saltpan dwelling birds are unmistakable with their white/pink plumage, long pink legs and jet black flight feathers.